Blog

 • Multiple source data integration

-One of the biggest factors in ensuring higher data quality is the availability of constraints in your data schemas.
-If you have set up constraints in the system to control permissible data, you will have cut down data cleansing effort considerably.
-The fewer constraints your schema has, the greater the effort in data cleansing.
-One very effective way to do that is by integrating data quality software within your systems and applications and pre-defining business rules based on the constraints you’d like to implement.
+One of the most effective ways to ensure higher data quality is by implementing constraints within your data schemas.
+Schema constraints control the allowable data values, which significantly reduces the need for data cleansing.
+Setting more robust and specific constraints reduces the time and effort spent fixing data errors later.
+Conversely, the fewer constraints your schema has, the greater the effort in data cleansing.
+One very effective way to do it is to integrate data quality software within your systems and applications and pre-defining business rules based on the constraints you’d like to implement.

-Data Ladder’s API-based integration ensures that all input data is checked against your business rules in real-time, regardless of whether data is being entered into your CRM or being loaded into an SQL database before.
+Data Ladder’s API-based integration ensures that all input data is checked against your business rules in real-time, regardless of whether data is being entered into your CRM or loaded into an SQL database.
+This proactive validation reduces the chances of errors during data entry and improves overall data quality.

 Data: